 Workshops & Events

-Elizabeth Ü, author of Raising Dough: the Complete Guide to Financing a Socially Responsible Food Business and executive director of Finance for Food, is a frequent conference speaker, workshop presenter, panel moderator, and designer of interactive, collaborative sessions at local, regional, and national events around the continent.
-Inquire about availability and booking.
+As executive director of Finance for Food, Elizabeth Ü served as a keynote speaker, workshop presenter, panel moderator, and designer of interactive, collaborative sessions at dozens of local, regional, and national events around the continent.

 Arizona Food & Farm Finance Forum

-Elizabeth will be presenting at the Arizona Food and Farm Finance Forum, which aims to change the way our desert state feeds itself.
-It will help our communities to envision fresh, cost-effective means to jumpstart new food micro enterprises, farms, community kitchens and hunger relief efforts to aid in the recovery of local economies by connecting these groups with possible avenues for credit and funding resources.
+Elizabeth gave a keynote address at the Arizona Food and Farm Finance Forum, an event designed to change the way our desert state feeds itself.
+The Forum was structured to help communities to envision fresh, cost-effective means to jumpstart new food micro enterprises, farms, community kitchens and hunger relief efforts to aid in the recovery of local economies by connecting these groups with possible avenues for credit and funding resources.

-We are hopeful that use this historic moment we can collectively serve as matchmakers between social entrepreneurs and investors—private and public—to begin to bring Arizona up from its fifth worst ranking among states in poverty and third worst ranking in childhood food insecurity.
-Our goal: to alleviate poverty by creating green jobs with live-able wages in the farming, ranching, food-processing, distribution and serving sectors of our economy.
-Join us in efforts to assist Arizona’s farmers, ranchers, chefs, processors, marketers and eaters!
+We are hopeful that through this historic moment we can collectively serve as matchmakers between social entrepreneurs and investors—private and public—to begin to bring Arizona up from its fifth worst ranking among states in poverty and third worst ranking in childhood food insecurity.
+The goal: to alleviate poverty by creating green jobs with live-able wages in the farming, ranching, food-processing, distribution and serving sectors of our economy with efforts to assist Arizona’s farmers, ranchers, chefs, processors, marketers and eaters!

 Food Finance Accelerator